glasnt/talks/2016_08_KatieConf/slides.md

 ### So it turns out KatieConf is a joke, but Katie's in tech are in fact real. <!-- .slide: data-background="pictures/soft_brokendreams.jpg" data-background-transition="none" -->
 #### @SwiftOnSecurity <!-- .slide: class="center" -->
 ---
-# Diversity<!-- .slide: data-background="pictures/soft_crayons.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->

----
-## #allmalepanels<!-- .slide: data-background="pictures/soft_crayons.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->
+## &nbsp; <!-- .slide: data-background="pictures/soft_crayons.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->
 Note:
-PyCon AU 25% ish
+* PyCon AU 25% ish
-Pycon US 2016 40% Female
+* Pycon US 2016 40% Female
-DjangoCon US 40% Female
+* DjangoCon US 40% Female
-DjangoCon Europe: 52% Female
+* DjangoCon Europe: 52% Female

+I want to see people on stage that look like me

+It's not about tokenism.

+katieConf is about the fact that I could put together a "Fantasy Football" style line up of capable female speakers that all just happened to be called Katie

 ---
 ### "But I just can't find a qualified woman to speak!" <!-- .slide: data-background="pictures/soft_crayons.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->
 ##### &nbsp;